• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 With SEO, you could focus on keywords that include locations and other qualifying criteria.
 However, that won't stop someone outside of the criteria from clicking through to your site.

-PPC vs. SEO for Increasing RFQs
+PPC vs. SEO for B2B Digital Marketing

 Both have their benefits and costs.
 To recap: